 This grassroots newsletter is emailed to every county official that has email capabilities (that ISAC is aware of) and is posted on the ISAC website.
-If a county official does not have email, the auditor in each county handles the distribution.
-This device helps crystallize the county position on important issues and brings continuity to the county message across the state.
+This strategy helps crystallize the county position on important issues and brings continuity to the county message across the state.
 It also helps to assure timely contacts with state policymakers.